 Videos may be ordered online from Collegiate Video.
 (Please be sure to use Order Code #012372B when prompted.)

 Personalized graduation announcements may be purchased through Jostens.

-Parking—both near Barnard and Radio City Music Hall-- is extremely limited, and the use of public transportation is strongly encouraged.
+Parking—both near Barnard and Madison Square Garden-- is extremely limited, and the use of public transportation is strongly encouraged.
 Please visit the Barnard website for a listing of local garages near the Barnard campus.

 Please visit the Barnard website for information about getting to campus.

 Champion of women’s rights to receive Barnard Medal of Distinction alongside Xerox CEO, social ethics scholar, and renowned singer-songwriter.

 Liberian Peace Activist to Receive Barnard Medal of Distinction Alongside Human Rights Advocate, High Line Designer, and GIRLS Creator and Star